Overlap, matching, or entropy weights: what are we weighting for?: Discussion and conclusion

-Therefore, when $p$ is small, one should use ATE with caution as it may yield an estimate that is substantially different from what we have in mind, unless we assume that the treatment effect is constant.
-However, even in that case, the ATE estimate may be biased due to the influence of extreme weights.
-The findings of this paper demonstrate that the equipoise estimators (OW, MW, and EW) have better performance when extreme weights are present due to the lack of adequate positivity or important imbalance in treatment allocation, which aligns with prior studies \citep{li2018balancing, li2018addressing, zhou2020propensity, matsouaka2020framework}.
-IPW estimator of ATE without trimming and equipoise treatment effect estimators have comparable performance when the treatment allocation was nearly balanced ($p=45.92\%$) in our study.
-In the case where $p=20.77\%$ and $p = 79.59\%$, we have noticed drastically different behaviors among all the IPW estimators of ATE (with or without trimming), those of ATT and ATC and the equipoise estimators (OW, MW, and EW).
-We concluded that the differences in estimating the treatment effects between the two methods were heightened by the presence of extreme weights as well as the tails of the treatment allocation proportions (i.e., $p$ small or large).
-Although one may think of making their job easier by targeting ATT (or ATC), our study indicates that might be a bad idea also.
+When there are violations of the positivity assumption or when the proportion of participant in the treatment group, $p$ , is small (or large), one should use ATE with caution as it may yield an estimate that is substantially different from what we have in mind, unless we assume that the treatment effect is constant.
+However, even under this assumption, the ATE estimate can still be biased due to the influence of extreme weights.
+Our findings demonstrate that the equipoise estimators (OW, MW, and EW) have better performance when extreme weights are present due to the lack of adequate positivity or important imbalance in treatment allocation, which aligns with prior studies \citep{li2018balancing, li2018addressing, zhou2020propensity, matsouaka2020framework}.
+The advantages of the equipoise estimators is that they smoothly and gradually diminish the weights (i.e., the influence) of observations whose $e(x)(1-e(x))$ is closer to 0.
+They do not require a user-specified threshold and target the subpopulation patients for whom there is equipoise.
+Nevertheless, in our study we found that IPW estimator of ATE without trimming and equipoise treatment effect estimators have comparable performance when the treatment allocation was nearly balanced ($p=45.92\%$).
+However, when $p=20.77\%$ and $p = 79.59\%$, we have noticed drastically different behaviors among all the IPW estimators of ATE (with or without trimming), those of ATT and ATC and the equipoise estimators (OW, MW, and EW).
+We concluded that the differences in estimating the treatment effects between the two methods were heightened by the presence of extreme weights as well as the tails of the treatment allocation proportions (i.e., small or large $p$ ).
+Although one may think of making their job easier by targeting ATT (or ATC), our study indicates that this might also be a bad idea.
 While choosing ATT (or ATC) results in relatively smaller absolute relative percentage bias, the root mean squared errors and more importantly, the coverage probability will be greatly and negatively affected whenever $p \leq 20.30\%$ or $p\geq 79.59\%$.
-The standard errors of ATE and ATT in our data application for the White-Asian comparison is the perfect illustration of this conundrum.
+This conundrum is well illustrated in our data application, particularly in the standard errors of ATE and ATT for the White-Asian comparison.